TOTAL BONUSES:

 You might think that things would work a little different with spread betting in the UK.
 After all, spread betting does not offer fixed odds, as such.
 Instead, punters are wagering on outcomes, and it is arguably a more dangerous way to bet.
 Here’s how it works:

-A cricket betting UK bookmaker offers you a spread bet which states that England will beat Australia and score between 350 and 360 runs.
+A bookmaker of cricket betting UK offers you a spread bet which states that England will beat Australia and score between 350 and 360 runs.
 You believe it will be 400 runs.

 You “buy” the spread bet for £1 (at 360 runs).
 If England scores more, you will get £1 (your stake) for however many runs England accumulate over 360.
 However, you will lose £1 for every run under 360.